aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript_figures.md

 ![](Figures/US_map-crep_noncrep.png)
 ![](Figures/IL_map-crep_noncrep.png)

 __Figure XX__ - Probabilites of assignment to the cluster without gametophytes in Structure runs using the All-33, All-50, and All-66 datasets.
 "Suspected spp" is the species the collector of the samples assumed based on geographic location and presence/absence of nearby sporophytes.
 "Assigned spp" is the species assignment for this study based on the Structure results.
-Error bars show the combined confidence intervals from all three runs.
+Error bars show the combined confidence intervals for all three datasets.

 ![](Figures/Crep_probability-by_spp.png)
 ![](Figures/Crep_probability-by_crep_noncrep.png)